 AI detection and plagiarism checking solve different problems.
 Plagiarism tools compare a text against known published or indexed sources to identify overlap.
 AI detection looks for authorship-style patterns that suggest the text may be machine-generated or strongly machine-shaped.

 Because the goals are different, one does not replace the other.
-A draft can be original but still feel heavily AI-generated.
+A draft can be original but still read as heavily AI-generated.
 It can also be human-written and still contain copied material from other sources.
 For a deeper side-by-side explanation, see AI detection vs. plagiarism checking.

-The strongest way to use Detector Checker is as a structured review aid.
-Start with the score, check the confidence, inspect the highlighted sentences, and then bring in context.
+The strongest way to use AI Detector Checker is as a structured review aid.
+Start with the score, check the Signal Consistency, inspect the highlighted sentences, and then bring in context.
 Consider the genre, the length of the text, the language, the stakes of the decision, and any known writing history that may matter.

 That is especially important in classrooms, editorial teams, and internal review settings.
-One scan should not be treated as a final verdict in high-stakes decisions.
+One scan should not be treated as the final word in high-stakes decisions.
 For quick operational guidance, review the common AI detector questions.
-If you want broader product context, visit about Detector Checker.
+If you want broader product context, visit about AI Detector Checker.
 Used responsibly, the tool can make review more consistent without pretending to remove human judgment from the process.

 FAQ

-Does a high AI Probability Score mean the text was definitely written by AI?
+Does a high AI-likeness score mean the text was definitely written by AI?

-No. It means the text shows stronger AI-like patterns according to the detector’s signals.
-It is a review cue, not absolute proof.
+No. It means the text shows stronger AI-like writing signals according to the detector.
+It is a review cue, not proof of authorship.

 Does a low score mean the text is definitely human-written?